 Once wilted take the spinach out of the pan and pat it dry with a clean tea towel or some kitchen towel - you want to avoid the filling being too wet and soaking through the pastry.

 Add the spinach to the olive and tomato mix.
 Whisk the eggs in a small cup and then pour over the filling mixture, stirring in well.
 Pop that to one side.

 Make sure you are prepped for the filo pastry by clearing some work surface space and dampening some kitchen roll to place on top of the pastry sheets.
 Melt your butter in a pan and make sure your pastry brush is handy.
 Carefully unroll the filo pastry.
 Cover with the damp sheets of kitchen paper to stop it drying out.
-Take a sheet of pastry and brush liberally with some of the melted butter.
-Drape butter-side down in the cake tin so that some of the pastry hangs over the side.
+Take a sheet of pastry and brush liberally with some of the melted butter - or drizzle it with olive oil.
+Drape oil or butter-side down in the cake tin so that some of the pastry hangs over the side.
 Brush butter on another piece of pastry and place in the tin, just a little further round.
 Keep placing the pastry pieces in the tin until you have roughly three or four layers, then spoon the filling in to the pastry.

-Pull the sides into the middle, scrunch up and make sure the filling is covered.
-Brush with a little more butter on the top.
+Pull the sides of the pastry into the middle, scrunch up and make sure the filling is covered.
+Brush with a little more butter or drizzle with oil over the top.
 Cook the pie for 25-30 mins in the oven until the pastry is crisp and golden brown.
 Remove from the cake tin, slice into wedges and serve.
 Decorate with some fresh thyme sprigs.
+It's delightful!